 Hispanic Heritage Month: How It Got Started

 In 1968, Hispanic Heritage Month was first established as a week of commemoration, also known as Hispanic Heritage Week, with legislation passed under President Lyndon B. Johnson.
 It was eventually expanded to the current month-long tribute in 1988 under President Ronald Reagan.

 This is a significant month for the Latin American communities in the U.S., along with independence day celebrations for Guatemala, Costa Rica, El Salvador, Nicaragua, Mexico, and Chile all falling between September 16 and 18.
 Additionally, Día de la Raza falls on October 12.

-Latin American individuals have been in what is now the U.S. since the 1500s, making them one of the oldest and most established cultural communities in our diverse society.
-However, immigration from many different Latin American countries in the past century has greatly grown and diversified the Latin American culture and heritage in the U.S., providing even more reasons to celebrate this month.
+Latino American history is United States history—since the 1500s, in fact.
+Thus, Hispanic communities are among the oldest and most established cultural groups in our diverse society.
+What’s more, immigration from many Latin American countries in the past century has greatly diversified Hispanic culture in the U.S., providing even more reasons to celebrate this month.

 Economic Impact in the U.S.

-Latin American individuals have made important contributions to the U.S. economy over their long history in this country.
+Latino American individuals have made important contributions to the U.S. economy over their long presence in the American history.
 One of these contributions is in entrepreneurship.
 In 2015, Hispanic-owned businesses numbered 312,738 nationwide, and reported over $320 billion in sales (including over $60 billion in sales by woman-owned Hispanic businesses).